EENI Global Business School.

 Interactions of the Central Eurasian Islamic Economic Area with the Orthodox Civilization.

-1. Iran has a Free Trade Agreement with Armenia;
+1. Iran has a Trade Agreement with Armenia

 2. Azerbaijan:

-1. Has Free Trade Agreements with Georgia, Russia, and Ukraine;
+1. has Trade Agreements with Georgia, Russia, and Ukraine

-3. It is a member of the Regional Organization for Democracy and Economic Development (GUAM) (Georgia, Moldova, and Ukraine.
-Turkey is an observer country).
+3. It is a member of the GUAM (Georgia, Moldova, and Ukraine.
+Turkey is an observer country)

-3. Azerbaijan and Turkey are members of the Black Sea Economic Cooperation (BSEC) (Albania, Armenia, Bulgaria, Georgia, Greece, Moldova, Romania, Russia, and Ukraine) and the Black Sea Synergy (Armenia, Georgia, Moldova, Russia, and Ukraine);
+3. Azerbaijan and Turkey are members of the Black Sea Cooperation (Albania, Armenia, Bulgaria, Georgia, Greece, Moldova, Romania, Russia, and Ukraine) and the Black Sea Synergy (Armenia, Georgia, Moldova, Russia, and Ukraine)

-5. Tajikistan has Free Trade Agreements with Armenia and Ukraine;
+5. Tajikistan has Trade Agreements with Armenia and Ukraine

-6. Turkmenistan has Free Trade Agreements with Armenia, Georgia, and Ukraine;
+6. Turkmenistan has Trade Agreements with Armenia, Georgia, and Ukraine

-7. Turkey has Free Trade Agreements with Macedonia, Bosnia and Herzegovina, and Georgia.
+7. Turkey has Trade Agreements with Macedonia, Bosnia and Herzegovina, and Georgia

 Interactions of the Central Eurasian Islamic Economic Area with the Buddhist Civilization.

-1. Pakistan has a free trade agreement with Sri Lanka;
+1. Pakistan has a Trade Agreement with Sri Lanka

 Interactions of the Central Eurasian Islamic Economic Area with the Sinic Civilization.

-1. Pakistan has a Free Trade Agreement with China.
+1. Pakistan has a Trade Agreement with China

 Inter-civilization Agreements of the Central Eurasian Economic Area.